remotion-dev/remotion/packages/docs/docs/flickering.md

 ## Bypass multithreading

 If your animation will not break if the frames are rendered in order, users often use the [`--concurrency=1`](/docs/cli/render#--concurrency) flag.
-This will fix flickering / choppyness in many cases and is a viable path if the effort of refactoring is too big.
+This will fix flickering / choppiness in many cases and is a viable path if the effort of refactoring is too big.
 The drawback of this technique is that it is way slower and that the correct timing of the animations is still not guaranteed.

 ## Why Remotion works this way